ShayanAB3/YTBot/README.md

 3. Install libraly
 To install libraries, use the `requirements.txt` file.
 Command: `pip install -r /path/to/requirements.txt`

+4. Run MySQL
+Once you have started the database, create the database and load the database dump.
+For database configurations, fill the .env file with these values.
+DB_HOST=
+DB_PORT=
+DB_NAME=
+DB_USER=
+DB_PASS=

 ## Commands:
 ### join
 > Join voice channel